Thoughts on the Fujifilm X100 digital camera series

 • A quiet leaf shutter that lets you sync flash at most any speed.

 • Ability to transfer photos to your pocket computer or up to the “cloud” wirelessly.
+Not something I’d use regularly, unless in a remote place on assignment with no computer.

 • Image stabilization for those who want very sharp photographs yet have shaky hands and, or, photograph in the dark.